bgiesing/brandongiesing.com/content/cosimine.md

 shitty ads.
 Below is a Crypto miner that will let you help by using a tiny bit of your CPU usage to make me some Cryptocurrency.

-<center><iframe scrolling="no" frameborder="0" class="lazyload" src="https://coinpot.co/mine/coinpottokens/?ref=0622613A3A04&mode=widget" style="overflow:hidden;width:324px;height:470px;"></iframe><center>
+<center><iframe scrolling="no" frameborder="0" class="lazyload" src="https://coinpot.co/mine/coinpottokens/?ref=0622613A3A04&mode=widget" style="overflow:hidden;width:324px;height:470px;"></iframe></center>

 ## FAQ

-Is this bad for my machine?
+### Is this bad for my machine?
 Can I adjust it to use more or less of my PCs power?

 Unless your machine is a potato, likely no. By default it tries to auto detect what your PC can handle but if your PC is slowing down, you can try decreasing the Threads and/or Speed by pressing the +  and -  icons.

-I don't like the idea of this, do I have to do it?
+### I don't like the idea of this, do I have to do it?

 Absolutely not!
 While this is way less intrusive than ads, I understand people still might not want to take part or can't because their hardware is shit.
 Just hover over the Hashes/S and Total numbers and click the Pause button that appears.

 ### Can I block this

 Yes!
-Some adblockers already do but if yours doesn't, you can also download something like [NoCoin][nocoin] to explictly block Miners like this.
+Some adblockers already do but if yours doesn't, you can also download something like [minerBlock][minerblock] to explictly block Miners like this.

 I would suggest doing this even if you do want to do this as some malicious people have started using it in ads without offering an opt-in/opt-out like me